Accommodation

 Set in a beautiful and secluded area, it is the ideal venue for a relaxing vacation (please note your OWN TRANSPORT is essential).
 We offer a warm Cumbrian welcome for bed and breakfast.
 As you travel up our ½ mile winding lane you will see a breathtaking view of the valley below and in spring time it is a delight to watch the lambs at play.

-Dating from the 15th Century, with later additions, the spacious farmhouse has several original features including magnificent oak panelling in the Dining Room, old beams and a period staircase.
+Dating from the 15th Century, with later additions, the historic farmhouse has several original features including magnificent oak panelling in the Dining Room, old beams and a period staircase.
+The pretty, spacious bedrooms have lovely views from them.
 Please note that the property has some uneven floors.

 Facilities